Safety Trained Supervisor

 The Safety Trained Supervisor (STS) Certification Program

-The Safety Trained Supervisor (STS) certification provides a means for employers to verify safety and health knowledge of first-line supervisors and managers.
+The Safety Trained Supervisor (STS) certification provides a means for employers to verify safety and health knowledge of first-line supervisors, managers, and any other person with safety responsibilities.
 The program requires applicants to meet minimum education and experience requirements and demonstrate knowledge of basic safety and health standards and practices.

 The STS certification program is intended for individuals who:

 - Are managers at any level.

 - Are first line supervisors of work groups or organization units.

 - Have a safety responsibility for a work group that is part of other work duties.

 Typical candidates have a safety responsibility that is adjunct, collateral or ancillary to their job duties.
 Their main job duties are in a craft or trade, in leadership, supervision or management, or in a technical specialty.
 If safety responsibilities involve a greater portion of job duties, the role is more likely to be that of a safety technician/technologist or safety professional.

 The typical STS helps an employer implement safety programs at the worker level through supervisory, safety committee or similar safety and health leadership roles.
 Safety tasks often include monitoring for job hazards, helping ensure regulatory compliance, training employees in safety practices, performing safety record keeping tasks, coordinating corrections for safety problems within or among work groups, and communicating with safety specialists or management.